Gregory Bateson: New Guinea

-Women watched for the spectacular performances of the men, and there can be no reasonable doubt that the presence of an audience is a very important factor in shaping the men's behavior.
+for the spectacular performances of the men, and there can be no reasonable doubt that the presence of an audience is a very important factor in shaping the men's behavior.
 In fact, it is probable that the men are more exhibitionistic because the women admire their performances.
-Conversely, there can be no doubt that the spectacular behavior is a stimulus which summons the audience together, promoting in the women the appropriate behavior.
+Conversely, there can be no doubt that the spectacular behavior is a stimulus which summons the audience together, promoting in the women the appropriate … behavior.

 In short, the behaviour of person X affects person Y, and the reaction of person Y to person X's behaviour will then affect person X's behaviour, which in turn will affect person Y, and so on.
 Bateson called this the "vicious circle."
 He then discerned two models of schismogenesis: symmetrical and complementary.
 Symmetrical relationships are those in which the two parties are equals, competitors, such as in sports.
 Complementary relationships feature an unequal balance, such as dominance-submission (parent-child), or exhibitionism-spectatorship (performer-audience).
-Bateson's experiences with the Iatmul led him to publish a book in 1936 titled Naven: A Survey of the Problems suggested by a Composite Picture of the Culture of a New Guinea Tribe drawn from Three Points of View (Cambridge University Press).
+Bateson's experiences with the Iatmul led him to publish a book in 1936 titled Naven: A Survey of the Problems Suggested by a Composite Picture of the Culture of a New Guinea Tribe Drawn from Three Points of View (Cambridge University Press).
 The book proved to be a watershed in anthropology and modern social science.

 Until Bateson published Naven, most anthropologists assumed a realist approach to studying culture, in which one simply described social reality.
 Bateson's book argued that this approach was naive, since an anthropologist's account of a culture was always and fundamentally shaped by whatever theory the anthropologist employed to define and analyse the data.
 To think otherwise, stated Bateson, was to be guilty of what Alfred North Whitehead called the "fallacy of misplaced concreteness."
 There was no singular or self-evident way to understand the Iatmul naven rite.
 Instead, Bateson analysed the rite from three unique points of view: sociological, ethological, and eidological.
 The book, then, was not a presentation of anthropological analysis but an epistemological account that explored the nature of anthropological analysis itself.